theintern/intern-examples/README.md

 ### Backbone Application

 See `backbone-example` folder.
-This example showcases functional tests that work locally and remotely sauce labs.
+This example showcases functional tests that work locally and remotely with Sauce Labs.
 Based on the [TodoMVC Backbone Example](http://todomvc.com/architecture-examples/backbone/).

 ----